jramosss/cifraclub-list-to-pdf-all-langs/languages/typescript/README.md

-# Cifraclub to PDF - Typescript w bun
+# Cifraclub to PDF - Typescript w bun + puppeteer

 ## How to run
 - `bun install`